 Feeling forgetful, spacey or just mentally off?
-It could be lack of sleep, an impending illness or hormones, but it may also be rooted in your diet.
-That's because food plays a major role in brain health — when you eat the right nutrients, you encourage good blood flow to your brain.
+It could be lack of sleep, an impending illness or hormones, but it may also be because of your diet.
+That's because food plays a major role in brain health — when you eat the right nutrients, you encourage healthy blood flow to your brain.

 To help banish that spacey feeling, here are the top brain foods for focus that may help improve your concentration.